 It is however possible that higher-order harmonic distortion will occur, and is much more likely that it will color the audio.

 Now because we expect that these higher-order harmonics will have shorter wavelengths, poly-fill will be very effective.
 Music clarity however changes and can be extremely low at high SPL.

 Poly-fill and Harmonic Distortion

-If you intend to use poly-fill as a remedy especially to absorb sound distortion or standing waves, it is important to note that it is only very effective in the large enclosures for midrange speakers, and is not for a subwoofer.
+If you intend to use poly-fill as a remedy especially to absorb sound distortion or standing waves, it is important to note that it is only very effective in large enclosures for midrange speakers, and is not for a subwoofer.